kyma-project/test-infra/development/tools/cmd/secretspopulator/README.md

 ## Overview

-This command reads Secrets stored in a Gcloud bucket, decrypts them with a Key Management Service(KMS) key, and saves them as Kubernetes Secrets in a cluster.
+This command reads Secrets stored in a GCloud bucket, decrypts them with a Key Management Service(KMS) key, and saves them as Kubernetes Secrets in a cluster.

-The tool populates secrets listed under `secrets-def-file` parameter.
-For the Prow setup it is necessary to place secrets in two clusters:
+The tool populates Secrets from the list stored in the `secrets-def-file` parameter.
+For the Prow setup, it is necessary to place the Secrets in two clusters:
-- `kyma-prow` cluster where [cluster/required-secrets.yaml](/prow/cluster/required-secrets.yaml) is used as `secrets-def-file` input parameter.
+- `kyma-prow`, which uses [cluster/required-secrets.yaml](/prow/cluster/required-secrets.yaml) as the `secrets-def-file` input parameter.
-- `workload-kyma-prow` cluster where [workload-cluster/required-secrets.yaml](/prow/workload-cluster/required-secrets.yaml) is used as `secrets-def-file` input parameter.
+- `workload-kyma-prow`, which uses [workload-cluster/required-secrets.yaml](/prow/workload-cluster/required-secrets.yaml) as the `secrets-def-file` input parameter.

 ## Usage